torquefi/torque_docs/docs/overview/00_intro.md

 <div class="getting-started-container">
 <div class="getting-started-content">
 <h2>Getting Started</h2>
 <p>Ready to start trading on Torque?
-Follow our quick start guide to set up your account, fund your wallet, and begin trading.
+Follow our quick start guide to fund your wallet and begin trading.
 Our protocol is designed to be intuitive and user-friendly, making it easy for both beginners and experienced traders to get started.</p>
 </div>
 </div>
 </div> -->